livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 This techniques is frequently used in exploits, which find first the base address of kernel32.dll and then find the address of LoadLibrary function manually.
 Very prevalent technique.

 **Result**: Again, loaded libraries are listed correctly.
 Although this trick works to defeat various host-based protection mechanisms, in this case the OS correctly keeps track of what has been loaded and the information in the prefetch files is correct.

-**Code**: [Program](https://gist.github.com/livz/f690953589e27f1f19c71d51aeb480ba) using inline assembly to jump inside a function, instead of _call_ing.
+**Code**: [This program](https://gist.github.com/livz/f690953589e27f1f19c71d51aeb480ba) is using inline assembly to jump inside a function, instead of _call_ing.
 Function parameters and the return address are adjusted and _push_ed manually.
 * __Delayed loading__

 Using this method, the libraries will be loaded only when needed.
 With Visual Studio, we can specify libraries for delayed loading using a [specific linker option](https://docs.microsoft.com/en-gb/cpp/build/reference/specifying-dlls-to-delay-load).